-Let’s finish this post with a couple of useful WordPress theme-related tools worth knowing about:
+Let’s finish this post with some useful WP theme-related tools worth keeping in mind:

-What WordPress Theme Is That? is a free web tool that allows you to easily detect what WP theme a website uses (including parent and child themes).
+What WordPress Theme Is That is a free web tool that lets you easily detect what WordPress theme a website or blog uses (including parent and child WordPress themes).

-This is a great resource if you ever come across a WordPress site that you like and would like to know what WordPress theme is being used on the website.
+This is a great resource if you ever come across a WordPress site that you like and would like to know what WordPress theme the website is using.

-Tip: If you don’t know if a site uses WordPress or not, go here for a great tutorial that helps you tell if a website is powered by WordPress: How To Check If Your Web Site Was Built Using WordPress
+Tip: If you can’t tell if a site was built using WordPress or not, we have posted a a great tutorial that shows you how to tell if a site is powered by WordPress: How Can I Tell If A Website Was Built Using WordPress?

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm if a site is powered by WordPress software, but it will also list the WordPress theme being used by the site and list any plugins it detects.
+The tool will then not only confirm if a site has been built using the WordPress CMS platform, but it will also list the WordPress theme being used and list any plugins detected.

-- To use the online tool visit the website here: What WordPress Theme Is That.com
+- To use the online tool go here: What WordPress Theme Is That?

-- To learn more about using this tool go here: How To Tell If A Site Was Built With WordPress
+- To learn more about this tool go here: Is My Website Built Using WordPress?
+How To Tell

-We suggested this before and it’s worth repeating it again: If you decide to use FREE themes for your WordPress site, we recommend sticking with the approved themes listed in the official WordPress theme repository.
+We suggested this before and it’s worth repeating again: If you decide to use FREE themes for your WordPress site, we highly recommend sticking with the approved themes listed in the official WordPress theme directory.

-A commonly-used strategy employed by many hacking groups and syndicates that engage in cyber-crime is to put up sites and directories offering “Free” themes for WordPress all over the web and then distribute modified themes containing malicious code.
-In fact, some of these sites even display on search engine results for phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s safer, therefore, to only download free WP themes from the official WordPress directory, or use well-known and reputable theme merchants.
+A commonly-used strategy employed by a number of hacking groups and cyber criminals is to put up sites and directories offering “Free” themes for WordPress all over the web and distribute themes and plugins that contain malicious code.
+In fact, some of these sites even come up on Google’s search results for search phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s safer, therefore, to only download free themes from the official WordPress directory, or use established and trusted theme download sites.

-If you have any concerns about whether a WordPress theme installed on your blog could contain potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to perform a scan of your theme files.
-This plugin searches the source files of every installed theme on your site for signs of injected code and then outputs a report as shown in the screenshot below …
+If you are concerned about whether a WordPress theme installed on your site could be infected with potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your WordPress theme files.
+This plugin searches the source files of every them you have installed on your site for signs of malicious code and then presents you with a report as shown in the screenshot below …

-We hope that you have found this information useful.
+I hope that you have found the information on how to find great WordPress useful.